 -This post was updated November 2019-

-Are you planning a vacation to Puerto Vallarta but not sure what’s the best area to stay in?
+Are you planning a vacation to Puerto Vallarta but not sure what’s the best area or zone to stay in?
 Picking the right neighborhood can save time and even money that you might spend on transportation if you aren’t in an area that fit your needs.

 By having the opportunity to stay in four of the five zones, I was able to see firsthand what worked for me and what didn’t.
 Hopefully sharing this info will help YOU make a decision about the best area to stay Puerto Vallarta.

 Where is Puerto Vallarta?

 Puerto Vallarta is on Mexico’s Pacific coast, in the state of Jalisco.
 One of the things that makes it so appealing to visitors is it’s location on the Bay of Banderas.
 The bay is the third largest in Mexico, and since Puerto Vallarta lies almost in the middle of it, it means there’s about 30 miles of coast line.